hughbromund/FINEX/backend/README.md

     ...
 ]

+or

+{
+    "status": "No user logged in."
+}

 ### /finance/total
 GET
 This represents obtaining totals
 Requirements: None
-Returns: Returns 400 and "status": "no user logged in" JSON if user not logged in or a "budgeted" amount and "spent" amount
+Returns: Returns 400 and "status": "No user logged in."
+JSON if user not logged in or a "budgeted" amount and "spent" amount
 Status: STUB
 Bugs: ??